 - Give the tenant a title and optionally a description.

 - Select the presentation of content lists in the domain.

 - Select which document types should be available or not in the tenant.

-- Select the advanced and faceted search forms that should be used in the tenant.
+- Select the search forms that should be used in the tenant.

 - Click on Create.
 The Content tab of the new tenant is displayed.
 The tenant is accessible by administrators only.
 You now need to define who the tenant administrator(s) is or are.

 Tenant administrators can create new users and manage access to the tenant.
 They can also edit vocabularies to customize the metadata values.